deskvillage/dannychadburn.github.io/content-information-architecture.md

 ---
 layout: default
-title: Content Structure and Information Architecture | Tidy Swan
+title: Content Information Architecture | Tidy Swan
 published: true
 ---
 # Content that's built to last

-#### Forget the elaborate mind maps and intricate venn diagrams - I offer a practical solution to delivering better digital content.
+#### Forget the elaborate mind maps and intricate venn diagrams - I offer practical solutions to improving content structure.

 My ability to define exceptional information architecture stems from my vast experience in content strategy.
 I've combined this with knowledge inherited from the SEO and UX experts I've been lucky enough to work with.